yujunz/gitlab.com-runbooks/howto/logging.md

 #### PreProd (pre.gitlab.com)

-The PreProduction environment shares the same ES indexes as staging.
-To find PreProd logs select the corresponding indexes with `pubsub-*-gstg` in the name
+To find PreProd logs select the corresponding indexes with `pubsub-*-pre` in the name

-* Filter by `json.environment: pre`

 #### Staging

-To find production logs select the corresponding indexes with `pubsub-*-gstg` in the name
+To find staging logs select the corresponding indexes with `pubsub-*-gstg` in the name

 * For Azure filter by `json.environment: stg`
 * For GCP filter by `json.environment: gstg`